jtruo/hairutility/README.md

 The greatest obstacle was the differenting hair types/shapes that make it difficult to replicate another person's haircut.
 There is hardly any documentation on the code which is bad practice.
 I invested most of my time rapidly developing the full-stack django website and doing customer interviews.

-After interviewing ~60 students at Alpha Chi Omega, I decided to shelve the project because I lost interest in haircuts and the app would only be helpful to a small niche of people.
+After interviewing ~60 students at Alpha Chi Omega at Purdue, I decided to shelve the project because I lost interest in haircuts and the app would only be helpful to a small niche of people.

 https://www.hairutility.com/